The Art of Keeping Receipts for Your Taxes

 Receipts: To collect or not to collect?

 When preparing their annual income tax returns, filers may take a Standard Deduction or itemize their expenses.
 For the 2024 tax year, the Standard Deduction is $14,600 for single taxpayers and $29,200 for those who are married and filing jointly.
-These amounts are up from $13,850 and $27,700, respectively, for 2023.
+These amounts increase for 2025 to $15,000 and $30,000, respectively.

 If you opt for the Standard Deduction, retention of your receipts is not important for tax purposes.
 "You would only choose to itemize if your deduction after itemization is greater than the Standard Deduction," said Eric Chen, associate professor of business administration at Saint Joseph College in West Hartford, Connecticut.
 "However, by choosing the itemization route, the onus is on you, the taxpayer, to keep good records in order to prove, or substantiate, your expense as valid."